 Since it’s initiation, the blog has been featured on the BBC, Inews, Yahoo, Metro, Guardian, Daily Mail, Daily Express, Start-ups, Forbes, Evening Standard, Hello Magazine, Independent, the Mirror, New Food Magazine, the Sun, Huff Post, Mashable, Wanderlust Travel Magazine and plenty more.

-I first met Toti and Ale at a Traverse event in Brighton and you could instantly tell how kind they both were.
+I first met Toti and Alessia at a Traverse event in Brighton and you could instantly tell how funny and friendly they both were.
 The two keen adventurers have a base in London, but they’ll jump on a plane to see the world at the first opportunity possible.

-Being Italian, it’s unsurprising that they knowledge of the likes of Naples, Rom and Milan is considerable, as they share some amazing tips for your next European city break.
+Being Italian, it’s unsurprising that their knowledge of the likes of Naples, Rome and Milan is substantial, as they share some amazing tips for your next European city break.